 Quickstart

-Get a complete agent handoff working in five steps.
-Total time: about three minutes from a fresh install to seeing your token rollup.
+Get a complete interactive Relay session working in five steps.
+Total time: about three minutes from a fresh install to your first handoff-ready session.

 terminal